jroettenbacher/phd_base/README.md

 * correct the raw measurement by the dark current
 * plot the mean corrected measurement
 * plot smart data either for one wavelength over time or for a range of or all wavelengths
+* use the holoviews functions to create a dynamic map for interactive quicklooks in a jupyter notebook

 ### 1.2 smart_write_dark_current_corrected_file.py